 Never run out of coffee!

 Keep your cup full with a Pilgrim Coffeehouse subscription.
 You set the terms and we deliver the coffee.
 You'll also save a little money and keep 10% of the retail cost in your pocket.
-Just chose "Subscribe & Save" when adding a coffee to your cart.
+Just choose "Subscribe & Save" when adding a coffee to your cart.

 One of our favorite coffees!
 At our signature medium roast, we get bites of milk chocolate and roasted almonds.
 While this coffee doesn’t boast strong fruity notes, sometimes it nice to wake up to a well-balanced, smooth cup of coffee.
 This will do the trick!

 Medium Roast - makes a great French press

 Processing Method: Fully Washed

 ANACCAFE is a co-op of farmers located in the town of Cococho in the Amazonas region of Peru.
 The co-op, as it is today, was established in 2010 and became an official group in 2013, under the leadership of Olegario Medina Tarrillo.

 The farmers have been practicing organic farming for years, and the co-op is now certified Fair Trade and Organic.
 Each farming member of ANACCAFE grows, harvests and wet processes their own coffee at altitudes between 1250 and 2000 meters above sea level.

 The process is very personal for each farmer, who works with their families, doing most everything by hand to process their coffee individually based on what is best for the exact altitude in which it was grown.
 The members of ANACCAFE pride themselves on the fact that most, if not all, of each farmer’s labor is done manually, in order to insure the best possible quality of coffee.